-Side note: Choosing a design a custom website will often result in several meetings with the developer because the developer(s) expects you to clarify a lot of things.
+Side note: Choosing a design for a custom website will often result in several meetings with the developer because the developer(s) expects you to clarify a lot of things.
 You will have to discuss your business objectives, branding, products, and services in full with your developers.

 You might need to look up federal or state government regulations in your country or state before designing this type of website.
 More so, a custom site with over 1 billion active daily users (like Twitter with millions of tweets daily) requires more administrators, a huge backup system, and additional security features.

 E-commerce websites are suitable for established businesses that sell physical and digital products online.

 But there’s no limitation whatsoever.
 As an individual, you can also run your own online store—though on a smaller scale.
 In addition to the recommendation for Magento listed above, sites like Dodocase.com and BagDoom are doing well, yet, they’re still small-scale e-commerce businesses.